-Prior to imposing a disciplinary action, the University will advise the employee of the charges and complaints that potentially give rise to such action.
-The employee will be provided an opportunity to refute the charges or to present extenuating circumstances.
-An employee is entitled to representation by a union representative at investigatory meetings which may result in discipline, if they so choose.
-The Union will make a representative available to attend an investigatory meeting within two work days.
+Prior to imposing a disciplinary action, the University will advise the Graduate Employee of the charges and complaints that potentially give rise to such action.
+The Graduate Employee will be provided an opportunity to refute the charges or to present extenuating circumstances.
+A Graduate Employee is entitled to representation by a Union representative at investigatory meetings which may result in discipline, if they so choose.
+The Union will make a representative available to attend an investigatory meeting within two (2) business days.

-All forms of discipline will be issued to the employee in writing.
+All forms of discipline will be issued to the Graduate Employee in writing.
 Such written notice will state the level of discipline being imposed and the charges and complaints which give rise to the disciplinary action.
-All such written notices will include the following disclaimer: “Employee’s signature indicates only that the supervisor has discussed this material with the employee and they have received a copy.
+All such written notices will include the following disclaimer: “Employee’s signature indicates only that the supervisor has discussed this material with the employee, and they have received a copy.
 The employee’s signature does not indicate agreement or disagreement with its content.”
-Employees will be required to sign disciplinary notices containing this disclaimer.
+Graduate Employees will be required to sign disciplinary notices containing this disclaimer.

-Within thirty (30) days of receiving a notice of discipline, the employee may provide a written rebuttal to be placed in their file with the notice of discipline.
+Within thirty (30) days of receiving a notice of discipline, the Graduate Employee may provide a written rebuttal to be placed in their file with the notice of discipline.

-Upon written request from the employee, warnings and disciplinary notices shall be removed from their file after two (2) years.
-Disciplinary notices may be removed sooner if, in the judgment of the head of the administrative unit in which the employee works, or the Assistant Vice President of Human Resources, or their designee, if the Graduate Employee is appointed to a different department, the employee’s performance and conduct warrants such removal.
-In the event that the Head of the administrative unit is the employee’s supervisor, the employee may forward the request to the Assistant Vice President of Human Resources, or their designee.
+Upon written request from the Graduate Employee, warnings and disciplinary notices must be removed from their file after two (2) years.
+Disciplinary notices may be removed sooner if, in the judgment of the head of the employing unit in which the Graduate Employee works, the head of Employee and Labor Relations, or their designee, if the Graduate Employee is appointed to a different department, or the Graduate Employee’s performance and conduct warrants such removal.
+In the event that the head of the employing unit is the employee’s supervisor, the Graduate Employee may forward the request to the head of Employee and Labor Relations, or their designee.

-An employee who alleges that disciplinary action was without just cause may file a grievance under the provisions of Article 18.
-It is understood that an employee’s right under this Agreement to grieve disciplinary action applies only to the employee’s performance and conduct as an employee.
-Employees may not grieve, under this Agreement, decisions to impose sanctions for academic reasons or violations of the Student Conduct Code.
+A Graduate Employee who alleges that disciplinary action was without just cause may file a grievance under the provisions of Article 18.
+It is understood that a Graduate Employee’s right under this Agreement to grieve disciplinary action applies only to the Graduate Employee’s performance and conduct as an employee.
+Graduate Employees dismissed from their work assignment must be provided written notification describing the reason for the termination.
+Graduate Employees may not grieve under this Agreement decisions to impose sanctions for academic reasons or violations of the Student Conduct Code.

-(c) Grievances shall be filed within thirty (30) calendar days of the date the grievant or union knew or should have known of the facts giving rise to the alleged grievance.
-In the event that the deadline for filing a grievance, submitting a grievance response, or appealing a grievance response falls on a Saturday, Sunday or University holiday, such action will be considered timely if it is taken by 5:00 p.m. on the following business day (Monday – Friday).
+(c) Grievances shall be filed within thirty (30) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance.
+If a grievant can demonstrate in writing an earnest attempt to resolve a potential grievance informally within the thirty (30) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance, the employer may grant an extension of the grievance timeline to forty-five (45) calendar days.
+In the event that the deadline for filing a grievance, submitting a grievance response, or appealing a grievance response falls on a Saturday, Sunday, or University holiday, such action will be considered timely if it is taken by 5:00 p.m. on the following business day (Monday – Friday).